muep/study-clojure/spec-putter/README.md

 the status even for `200 OK` responses, instead of relying that some outer layer will fill it in.

+The earlier revelation - that spec coercion would not work for responses - turned out to be outright incorrect.

 ## Takeaways
 ### coercion exception middleware ordering
 It makes sense how that I think about it, but one potential stumbling